kyla-pohl/Metropolis--Hastings-Plane-Partition-Generation/README.md

 ----

-To generate a boxed plane partition iwth the M--H algorithm, we initialize the empty plane partition and add or delete boxes (which maintain the array as a plane partition) to move to other states.
-We pick a new state to walk to uniformly randomly and then accept with probability (number of legal steps from where we are now) / (number of legal steps we could make from the proposed plane partition) or 1, whichever is smaller.
+To generate a boxed plane partition with the M--H algorithm, we initialize the empty plane partition and add or delete boxes which maintain the array as a plane partition to move to other states.
+We pick a new state to walk to uniformly randomly and then accept that step with probability (number of legal steps from where we are now) / (number of legal steps we could make from the proposed plane partition) or 1, whichever is smaller.
 By [detailed balance](https://en.wikipedia.org/wiki/Detailed_balance), this should give us an equal chance of arriving at any boxed plane partition after sufficient mixing.

 ----